 I went on to earn a Master of Oriental Medicine from the Minnesota College of Acupuncture and Oriental Medicine at Northwestern Health Sciences University in Bloomington, MN.
-I’ve been in practice for 13 years now, and it is tremendously rewarding to help people get back to their best self – with a smile on their face and a sparkle in their eye once their pain has been resolved, their depression lifted or to be able to digest and enjoy their food.
+I’ve been in practice for 13 years now, and it is tremendously rewarding to help people get back to their best self – with a smile on their face and a sparkle in their eye once their pain has been resolved, their depression lifted and they’re able to digest and enjoy their food.

 + Certified in acupuncture by the National Commission for the Certification of Acupuncture and Oriental Medicine

 + Licensed through the Minnesota Board of Medical Practice and Certified through the state of Wisconsin’s Department of Safety and Professional Services